mark-schultz-wu/mark-schultz-wu.github.io/_posts/2021-03-02-PrimeLattice.md

 DP's contruction (which I understand better).
-Both are related to the complexity of factoring --- Schnorr's is designed such that short vectors help *break* factoring, while DP's is designed such that the ability to *break factoring* allows one to solve the ``Bounded Distance Decoding'' problem (which is a typical hard problem on lattices).
+Both are related to the complexity of factoring --- Schnorr's is designed such that short vectors help *break* factoring, while DP's is designed such that the ability to *break factoring* allows one to solve the "Bounded Distance Decoding" problem (which is a typical hard problem on lattices).
 In what follows, I will focus on the $$\ell_2$$ norm (although DP also has results for the $$\ell_1$$ norm).
 They are also both related to "logarithms of primes", although the Schnorr